robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/Clickhouse/engines/mergetree-table-engine-family/mergetree-table-engine-family_pick-keys.md

----
-title: "How to pick an ORDER BY / PRIMARY KEY / PARTITION BY for the MergeTree-family table"
-linkTitle: "Proper ordering and partitioning the MergeTree tables"
-weight: 100
-description: >-
-     How to pick an ORDER BY / PRIMARY KEY / PARTITION BY for the MergeTree table.
+# How to pick an ORDER BY / PRIMARY KEY / PARTITION BY for the MergeTree-family table
----

 ## How to pick an ORDER BY / PRIMARY KEY